Natural light in Cezanne’s artist studio

 Pro Tip: The light strength diminishes as the light is moved further from the source so by the time it hits your canvas it would probably be a 2/3 of the strength, around 1,800 lux – based on you sitting 1.5 meters away from the lamp in the ceiling.

 The recommended lux level for detailed drawing work or very detailed mechanical work is 1500 – 2000 lux so this would fit the bill!
 Hurray!

-However, I would imagine for most home studio situations, this bulb would give out ample illumination.
+However, 1500 lux is still very bright and I would imagine for most home studio situations, this bulb would give out ample illumination.